2-Coumarate reductase

-Thus, the two substrates of this enzyme are 3-(2-hydroxyphenyl)propanoate and NAD^{+}, whereas its 3 products are 2-coumarate, NADH, and H^{+}.
+The two substrates of this enzyme are 2-hydroxybenzenepropanoic acid (melilotic acid) and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 2-coumaric acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 3-(2-hydroxyphenyl)propanoate:NAD+ oxidoreductase.
 This enzyme participates in phenylalanine metabolism.